 ---> Read more about Lowe Mill ARTS & Entertainment

 See the nation's largest, open-air butterfly house

 As if the arts, science, and history weren’t enough, you can still check out other attractions like the Huntsville Botanical Garden, where lush greenery, beautiful reflecting pools, and the Purdy Butterfly House - the nation’s largest - await.
-A breathtaking new Guest Center, opened in 2017 and built in the traditional Southern style, adds the perfect touch of charm as you walk through the doors.
+A breathtaking Guest Center built in the traditional Southern style adds the perfect touch of charm as you walk through the doors.

 Be on the mountain top to the heart of the city within minutes